World Intellectual Property Report

 The World Intellectual Property Report (WIPR) is a biennial analytical publication by the World Intellectual Property Organization, an agency of the United Nations.
 Each report examines a different theme, focusing on trends in a particular area of intellectual property and innovation.
 The report uses macroeconomic analysis and includes case studies to examine the role of intellectual property and other intangibles in the global economy.

 Digital versions are available on open access.

 History

 The report was first published in 2011 under the direction of Francis Gurry with the objective of providing evidence of the role of innovation for the economies of all United Nations member states.
 Ever since, it has been prepared and coordinated by WIPO's Economics and Statistics Division, led by Carsten Fink.

 Themes

 The WIPR covers a theme related to intellectual property and innovation.
 The report draws on commissioned background papers from specialized economists.
 The content of the report typically includes case studies, innovation and industrial policy reviews and IP trends.

+2026: Technology on the Move

+Technology on the Move was released on February 17, 2026.
+This issue of the report analyzes how new technologies are spreading across borders at unprecedented pace and gaps are narrowing in how intensively countries are using the innovations.
+The report highlights the role of policymakers, who must focus on promoting invention as well as ensuring diffusion.

+Following the methodoly adopted in 2024 edition, the 2026 report offers three case studies on agriculture, clean technologies and digital technologies.

+Main contributors: Carsten Fink, Maria de las Mercedes Menéndez, Julio Raffo, Catalina Martinez, Ernest Miguelez, Michele Pezzoni, Reinhilde Veugelers, Fabiana Visentin, Jose Falck-Zepeda,Charles de Grazia, Nicholas Rada, Gregory Graff, Eugenie Dugoua, Joëlle Noailly and Joël Cariolle.